-The certification or other documentation must be submitted to MDHA within 14 business days after MDHA issues their written request.
+The required certification and supporting documentation must be submitted to MDHA within 14 business days after MDHA issues their written request.
 The 14-day deadline may be extended at MDHA's discretion.
 If the individual does not provide the required certification and supporting documentation within 14 business days, or the approved extension period, MDHA may proceed with termination.